fish-shell/fish-shell/doc_src/cmds/test.rst

 ::

-    if test 42 -eq "The answer to life, the universe and everything" echo So long and thanks for all the fish # will not be executed end
+    if test 42 -eq "The answer to life, the universe and everything" echo So long and thanks for all the ghoti # will not be executed end

 A common comparison is with :envvar:`status`: